kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

         are run on Tuesday evenings 18:00-18:30 at the Robjohn hall, LE19 2GS   "
       image: /img/slc-fitness-picture-6.jpg
+    - image: /img/slc-fitness-fun-2.jpg
+      testheading: Beginners Adults Dance Class
+      text: A 45 minute beginners adults dance class where no previous dance experience is required.
+Learn a new routine to your favourite songs each week.
+You are guaranteed to have learnt some new moves and have fun whilst doing it!
+These classes run every Tuesday 18:30-:19:15 at the Robjohn hall in Narborough LE19 2GS
   heading: This may be removed for now
   description: This may be remov
 main: